Posted by Arthur Mazor

 Companies we work with that have had shared services and outsourcing arrangements in place for a number of years are now looking at how to take these capabilities to the next level in serving their global populations.
 They’re considering how they might improve and expand things like the level of service they provide, the types of services and the functional areas they’re involved in.
 For those organizations that may not yet have implemented true HR shared services, the opportunities are vast and the ability to leapfrog the “old future state” is a key focus.

-I’m excited about the upcoming HR Shared Services Executive Retreat in Atlanta, where a mix of leaders from across many global companies will come together to talk about their experiences bringing about or planning to realize their new future state.
-Deloitte is proud to be the exclusive sponsor of the retreat and to also be providing insights from our work in shared services and in helping companies implement cloud-based technologies.
+For the past several years, Deloitte has been proud to be the exclusive sponsor of the HR Shared Services Executive Retreat in Atlanta.
+The event brings together a mix of leaders from across many global companies to talk about their experiences bringing about or planning to realize their new future state.
+Deloitte provides insights from our work in shared services and in helping companies implement cloud-based technologies.
 We’re seeing how the possibilities and potential of the new future state are intriguing our clients around the world.
 They are eager to know more about what the future state is, whether they should be considering it for their organizations and if so, how they can get there.
 It’s one more key example of HR’s ongoing business-driven transformation and it’s exciting to be a part of it.

 As used in this document, “Deloitte” means Deloitte Consulting LLP, a subsidiary of Deloitte LLP.
 Please see www.deloitte.com/us/about for a detailed description of the legal structure of Deloitte LLP and its subsidiaries.
 Certain services may not be available to attest clients under the rules and regulations of public accounting.